visit/citybreak-online-doc/_includes/widgets.md

 <script async type="text/javascript" src="//[online-host]/[culture]/basketwidget/widget"></script>
 ```
+Used to include a shopping cart in your CMS or template page

 The basket widget can be used both within and outside the Citybreak Online template page.
 When used within the template, the `<script>` tag must be omitted.